 Say hello to reverse lip liner and goodbye to feathering and bleeding forever.
 Unlike the lip liners you’re used to, clear lip pencils like the above create an invisible barrier around the perimeter of your lips that prevents your lipstick from traveling and feathering.

 To reattach a broken lipstick, grab your lighter.
 Melt the broken portion for just a few seconds, connect it to the base, and fuse them back together.
-Pop it the freezer to solidify your work.
+Pop it in the freezer to solidify your work.

-Contouring (tutorial here) is the secret to fuller lips, and it only takes four steps.
+Lip contouring is the secret to fuller lips, and it only takes four steps.
 The CliffsNotes version is also an option: Simply press a little bit of shimmery powder like this one from Laura Geller onto the center of your bottom lip, blot, and go.
 It acts as a highlighter, catching the light and making your lips look larger.
 To take it one step further, top it off with clear gloss.

 Mistakes happen.
 That’s why there’s concealer.
 Use a full-coverage concealer, like this one from Hourglass, and a precision concealer brush to clean up mistakes and outline your lips.
 This will make the color really pop.
 Even just doing the outside corners gives your smile a little lift.